jdittrich/userNeedResearchBook/text/prepareTheResearch.md

 Retired people may be found in church congregation and retirement homes.

 Inform possible participants about the study and what they can expect when they participate.
-Regardless of how you inform them – if by speaking directly to them, by using a posting on a blackboard or by writing an email –  you should give them the following information:
+Regardless of how you inform them—if by speaking directly to them, by using a posting on a blackboard or by writing an email— you should give them the following information:

 - The purpose of the study and the resulting benefits for the participant or the wider community (e.g. a product which is more suitable to their needs)
 - The research method (answering questions and observation)